defneyhazel/Unity/README.md

 # Unity
-I found rhe field of VR/AR to be exteremely cool.
+I found the field of VR/AR to be exteremely cool.
 So i decided to expore it!
 Here is one such project that i have created while starting out.